 Inside: If you’re wondering, “What causes loc breakage?”, the following may give you some insight as to why, as well as suggestions to stop future loc breakage.

 No one wants to think about their locs breaking off.

-Heck, no one wants to think about their hair breaking off, period!
+Heck, no one wants to think about their hair breaking off, period, but it happens.

-There are many reasons for hair breakage, from heat styling to chemicals and more.
-And like loose hair, there are many reasons that someone may look up one day and see a loc on the floor, on their pillow, or just broken off right in your hand.
+Hair breakage can be a result of anything from heat styling, to chemicals and more.
+And like loose hair, there are many reasons someone might look up and see a loc on the floor, pillow, or right off into your hand.

 Why Your Locs May Be Breaking Off & How To Prevent It

-Look over these possible causes of your loc breakage and see if one or more resonates with you.
-Then, make any necessary changes and see if you notice any improvement.
+Look over these possible causes of your loc breakage and see if one or more resonates with your situation and if so, make the necessary changes to see improvement.

 If your hair was already in a vulnerable state prior to locking, your locs may suffer as well until all of the damaged hair has grown out.